"He who ignores the lessons of history is doomed to repeat it." - George Santayana

 Interviews with presidents, prime ministers, and communist dictators from the time

 And in the later episodes, the people interviewed include three American presidents, which are Gerald Ford, Jimmy Carter, and George H. W. Bush - every surviving Cold War president at that time but Ronald Reagan, who was unable to be interviewed at that time due to his Alzheimer's disease.
-They also interview British prime minister Margaret Thatcher, who is an interesting commentator for the later episodes; and on the communist side, they even interview Mikhail Gorbachev (the only Soviet leader still alive at that time), and Fidel Castro (whose opinions are especially interesting during the Cuban Missile Crisis episode).
+On the communist side, they even interview Mikhail Gorbachev (the only Soviet leader still alive at that time), and Fidel Castro (whose opinions are especially interesting during the Cuban Missile Crisis episode).
 This is not to say that I recommend everything that these people say (I don't), as even on the American side, people like Jimmy Carter are not the most trustworthy sources.
 Nonetheless, it is good to get people like Carter, Castro, and Gorbachev on the record just the same, as future generations will be unable to do so themselves.

 Body of Peter Fechter, an East German who tried to escape to the West,